ARCHER2-HPC/archer2-docs/docs/user-guide/energy.md

 | Coolant distribution units | 6 CDU | 16 | 96 | 3% | Estimate from vendor |
 | Total | | | 2,808 | 99% | |

-Current Scope 2 grid based emission calculations estimates do not include overheads from the electrical and cooling plant, these will vary with outside weather conditions at the data centre but are typically less than 10%.
+The estimates above do not include overheads from the electrical and cooling plant, these will vary with outside weather conditions at the data centre but are typically less than 10%.
 As a conservative estimate, we add an additional 10% energy use to the total to account for plant overheads.